Man with Lyme carditis symptoms getting EEG test.

 What is a temporary permanent pacemaker?

-A temporary permanent pacemaker uses an active fixation lead attached to a resterilized permanent pacemaker generator taped to the patient’s skin.
-It functions as an external temporary device but allows mobility and potentially early discharge.
+A temporary permanent pacemaker uses an active fixation lead attached to an externalized permanent pacemaker generator.
+It allows mobility and can sometimes permit early discharge.

-How long does Lyme carditis heart block take to resolve?
+How long does Lyme carditis heart block last?

 References: